Skip to Content

 Mental Health

-During this rotation, interns have an opportunity to practice conducting intake interviews, outpatient group and individual psychotherapy, and completing psychological assessments such as personality, ADHD, or Learning Disorder.
-On this rotation, interns will have an opportunity to continue working on their differential diagnosis skills, building their repertoire of evidence-based treatments in both individual and group modalities, working on formulation of and ongoing case conceptualization, as well as continue finetuning their clinical skills through close individual supervision.
+During this rotation, interns have an opportunity to conduct intake interviews, outpatient group and individual psychotherapy, and complete psychological assessments for referral questions related to personality, ADHD, or Learning Disorder.
+Interns will continue working on their differential diagnosis skills, building their repertoire of evidence-based treatments in both individual and group modalities, working on formulation of and ongoing case conceptualization, as well as continue fine-tuning their clinical skills through close individual supervision.
 Given the general mental health nature of MHC, it provides an especially ideal setting for the further development of differential diagnosis and case conceptualization competencies.
 Examples of some of the current groups include Cognitive Behavioral Therapy for Depression, Anxiety, and Insomnia; Acceptance and Commitment Therapy for Mood Concerns; Anger Management; Mindfulness; and much more.
 The MHC is comprised of team members from multiple disciplines, including psychologists, social workers, nurse practitioners, and psychiatrists.
 Interns are encouraged to interact and consult with other disciplines during formal program meetings and as needed.

 Behavioral Medicine Consultation and Liaison Service (BMed)